-CDC review identifies public health guidance authored under Trump administration that downplayed severity of pandemic
+CDC review identifies public-health guidance authored under Trump administration that downplayed pandemic severity

 The review identified three documents that had already been removed from the agency’s website: One, released in July, delivered a strong argument for school reopenings and downplayed health risks.
-A second set of guidelines about the country’s reopening, was released last April by the White House, and was far less detailed than what had been drafted by CDC and the Federal Emergency Management Agency.
+A second set of guidelines about the country’s reopening was released in April by the White House and was far less detailed than what had been drafted by CDC and the Federal Emergency Management Agency.
 A third guidance issued in August discouraged the testing of people without covid-19 symptoms even when they had contact with infected individuals.
-That was replaced last September after experts inside and outside the agency raised alarms.
+That was replaced in September after experts inside and outside the agency raised alarms.

 CDC Director Rochelle Walensky ordered the review as part of her pledge to restore public trust in the beleaguered agency, which had seen its recommendations watered down or ignored during the Trump administration to align with the former president’s efforts to downplay the severity of the pandemic.

+“I am focused on moving CDC forward with science, transparency and clarity leading the way," Walensky said in a statement Monday.
+"It is imperative for the American people to trust CDC.
+If they don’t, preventable illness and injury can occur — and, tragically, lives can and will be lost.
+This agency and its critical health information cannot be vulnerable to undue influence, and this report helps outline our path to rebuilding confidence and ensuring the information that CDC shares with the American people is based on sound science that will keep us, our loved ones, and our communities healthy and safe.”

-The review was done “to ensure that all of CDC’s existing covid-19 guidance is evidence-based and free of politics,” according to a memo from the agency’s principal deputy director, Anne Schuchat, who conducted the review, which was posted on the agency’s website Monday.
+The review was done “to ensure that all of CDC’s existing covid-19 guidance is evidence-based and free of politics,” according to a memo from the agency’s principal deputy director, Anne Schuchat.
+Schuchat conducted the review, which was posted on the agency’s website Monday.
 Officials said they are revamping all pandemic-related guidance to ensure that science and transparency are paramount.

 The July school reopening guidance was controversial because it was released weeks after Trump criticized the agency’s earlier recommendations as being “very tough and expensive.”
-The opening preamble extolling the importance of in-school classes, was presented as a CDC document, but the agency was not part of the discussion or drafting, Walensky said.
-That guidance was removed last October.
+The opening preamble extolling the importance of in-school classes was presented as a CDC document, but the agency was not part of the discussion or drafting, Walensky said.
+That guidance was removed in October.

 “This is something that I will not allow as CDC director,” Walensky said.
 “The processes we have in place moving forward will ensure this cannot and will not occur.”

-Walensky said in an interview that her purpose in asking for the review was to wipe the slate clean “and make sure that with my coming in, that I felt confident in the science and the guidance moving forward, and the team felt comfortable in the science going forward.”

-Schuchat does not identify the outside authors who authored the three guidances not developed by CDC staff.
+Schuchat does not identify the outside authors who wrote the three guidances not developed by CDC staff.
 Nor does her memo mention political interference by the Trump administration.
 The word “politics” appears only once, and Walensky and Schuchat appeared to go out of their way in interviews to avoid discussing it.

 Catch up on the most important developments in the pandemic with our coronavirus newsletter.
 All stories in it are free to access.